CodebyCyrus/CodebyCyrus/README.md

     • Crafted a captivating assortment of 200+ exclusive Instagram posts, resulting in an impressive 20% surge in website traffic and a significant 15% boost in merchandise trades.<br/>

+    • Cultivated and executed training programs for team members, enhancing skill sets and contributing to a 90% increase in overall team competence.<br/>

  - Full Stack Engineer and WordPress Developer<br/>
    Amiran International Textile and Carpet Production Company | Aug 2015 – Nov 2019<br/>